Spicy Cherry Tomato Sauce

 - As a topping for crackers and ricotta.

-- Make Ahead: Cool the cherry tomato sauce and store it in the fridge for 3-4 days in a sealed container or zipper bag.
+- Make Ahead: Cool the cherry tomato sauce and store it in the fridge for 3-4 days in airtight containers or zipper bags.
 Or freeze it for 3-4 months.

 Eating it now!
 5 stars!
 Added carrots and used veggie spaghetti, so very healthy dinner for 2.